Sep 29, 2021

 The good thing is that the results aren’t absolutely ridiculous, and while it’s impossible to confirm that the results are what we’ll look like 30, 40 years down the road, it still makes for good fun.

 At our office, we’re always raring to try out interesting apps and services.
-So, we decided take a peek into the future, and tested it out ourselves!
+So, we decided to take a peek into the future and tested it out ourselves!

 …but they definitely generated a lot of laughter in the office.

 Ranging from too exaggerated to actually plausible, comments on the photos ranged from amused to pensive, and many were left wondering if this is the face they’d be seeing in the mirror down the road.